Florida ranked fifth in the United States for foreclosure activity in December 2016, with 1 in every 936 homes in the foreclosure process.

 - Jacksonville Beach: 1 in every 979

-If you live in Northeast Florida and would like more information about local foreclosure statistics or you yourself need legal assistance with a foreclosure filing, contact Alisa Wilkes, Jacksonville real estate attorney today at ((904) 620-9545.
+If you live in Northeast Florida and would like more information about local foreclosure statistics, or if you need legal assistance with a foreclosure filing, contact a Jacksonville real estate attorney at Wilkes & Mee.